 - Step 1.
 Verify that all wiring is properly connected.
-Refer to the Typical Connections chapter. - Step 2.
+Refer to the Typical Connections chapter in the Installation manual. - Step 2.
 Confirm that the inputs are programmed properly. - Step 3.
 Ensure that the input at the DGC-2020ES is actually connected to the BATT- terminal (17).